-Deep power-down is an operating mode used to achieve maximum power reduction by eliminating the power of the whole memory array of the devices.
-Array data will not be retained once the device enters deep power-down mode.
+Deep power-down is an operating mode used to achieve maximum power reduction by eliminating the power to the memory array.
+Data will not be retained once the device enters deep power-down mode.

 This mode is entered by having all banks idle then CS# and WE# held LOW with RAS# and CAS# held HIGH at the rising edge of the clock, while CKE is LOW.
 This mode is exited by asserting CKE HIGH.